OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 ### Create a project.

-Once installation is finish, lets create angular project with `ng new  name _of_poject`.
+Once installation is finish, lets create angular project with `ng new  name_of_poject`.
 Open the project with your favourite IDE or editor.
-The folder structure has a lot of config files and you dont need to touch often.
-Where we will touch most is the src folder.
+The folder structure has a lot of files.
+But where will be working with a lot is the src folder.

 ### Install Angular Material and Angular CDK.

-Navigate to your root of the project in your terminal or command line and run `npm install --save @angular/material @angular/cdk`.
+Navigate to the root of the project in your terminal or command line with `cd name_of_poject` and run `npm install --save @angular/material @angular/cdk` commad.

 ### Install Animations Module.